2.png

 Will medications prevent me from talking with my family or even enjoying life?

-Usually not.
-Home Hospice’s goal is to keep you as pain free and alert as possible.
+Usually not, Home Hospice’s goal is to keep you as pain free and alert as possible.
 By consulting with you and allowing you to guide your care, hospices have been very successful helping patients retain a good quality of life.

 Does hospice do anything to make death come sooner?